The Child Victims Act

 So I don’t want everyone out there in the public to find out what happened to me.
 Can I still come forward?
 Can I still bring a claim?
 Yes, you can.
 New York law provides the victims of child sexual abuse the ability to potentially bring claims under a John Doe or a Jane Doe status.
 You can still file that lawsuit.
 You can still pursue that institution.
 You can still pursue that perpetrator for the justice and compensation you deserve.
 But you can do it under a cloak of anonymity to ensure that everybody else out there doesn’t have to hear about the things that happened to you.

 Alternatively, if you decide that you want to file that lawsuit in your own name, you can do that as well.
 But that’s ultimately up to you as the survivor of child sexual abuse how you want to proceed in that lawsuit.

 You are not alone!

-The attorneys at Martin, Harding & Mazzotti are understanding, sensitive, and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected the abusers that harmed you.
+The attorneys at Harding Mazzotti are understanding, sensitive, and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected the abusers that harmed you.